sparky2708/katacoda-scenarios/docker-perf-tests/cleanup.md

-List all containers (only IDs)
+List all containers that are running (only IDs)

 `docker ps -aq`{{execute}}

-Stop all running containers
+Stop all running containers (if any are running)

 `docker stop $(docker ps -aq)`{{execute}}

-Remove all containers
+Remove all containers (if any are hanging)

 `docker rm $(docker ps -aq)`{{execute}}

-Remove all images
+Remove all images (if any)

 `docker rmi $(docker images -q)`{{execute}}

 Check all images

 `docker image ls`{{execute}}